NOTICE – If there are issues with the W4WC 145.390 repeater, the net may be moved and called on the N4FV 147.060 repeater with 88.5 tone.

 If you are interested in learning more about using Netlogger, visit http://ka4nws.tripod.com/netloggerhelp.htm We are always looking for more stations that want to act as net control or assist in logging.
 Contact AG4OB or N4FV if you are interested.

 Calling the AJARC Monday Net.
 This is (Your Call Sign) & my name is (Your Name).
 I am net control for this evening.
-This net meets each Monday night at 9 P.M. local time on the frequency of 145.39 MHz for the purpose of passing traffic, training of radio operators & otherwise promoting the uses of Amateur Radio.
+This net meets each Monday night at 9 P.M. local time on the AJARC linked repeater system for the purpose of passing traffic, training of radio operators & otherwise promoting the uses of Amateur Radio.
+This net is simulcast on 145.390, 443.200 and 53.010 repeaters and check-ins may be taken from any of those repeaters.
 This is a directed net, all stations should call net control for any requests to use the frequency.

 Standing by for any emergency or other traffic (PAUSE)

-If you have internet access via a home computer, checkins are also taken through Netlogger, available at www.netlogger.org.
-If you check in via Netlogger, please do not check in via RF unless you have priority traffic.
-If you are checked in via Netlogger and have an announcement or other traffic, notify net control via the AIM window and you will be acknowledged first or address net control when announcements are asked for.
-Internet checkins will be acknowledged and comments solicited as the net progresses.
+If you have internet access via a home computer, check-ins are also taken through Netlogger available at www.netlogger.org.
+If you check in via Netlogger, please do not check in via RF unless you have priority traffic or an announcement.
+If you are checked in via Netlogger and have an announcement or other traffic, you may notify net control via the AIM window and you will be acknowledged first or may address net control when announcements are asked for.
+Internet check-ins will be acknowledged and comments solicited as the net progresses.

 Are there any announcements?

 (After announcements, ACKNOWLEDGE ALL STATIONS CURRENTLY CHECKED IN VIA NETLOGGER FIRST BEFORE TAKING RF CHECKINS)

 Are there any mobile stations waiting to check in?